Bayardo Bar attack: Background

-By the year 1975, the conflict in Northern Ireland, known as "the Troubles", was more than six years old.
-On 10 February 1975, the Provisional IRA and British government entered into a truce and restarted negotiations.
+By the year 1975, the conflict in Northern Ireland, known as the Troubles, was more than six years old.
+On 10 February 1975, the Provisional IRA and the British government entered into a truce and restarted negotiations.
 The IRA agreed to halt attacks on the British security forces, and the security forces mostly ended its raids and searches.
 However, there were dissenters on both sides.
 Some Provisionals wanted no part of the truce, while British commanders resented being told to stop their operations against the IRA just when they thought they had the IRA on the run.
 The security forces boosted their intelligence offensive during the truce and thoroughly infiltrated the IRA.

 There was a rise in sectarian killings during the truce, which 'officially' lasted until early 1976.
 Ulster loyalists, fearing they were about to be forsaken by the British government and forced into a united Ireland, increased their attacks on Irish Catholics/nationalists.
 They hoped to force the IRA to retaliate and thus end the truce.
 Under orders not to engage the security forces, some IRA units concentrated on tackling the loyalists.
 The fall-off of regular operations had caused unruliness within the IRA and some members, with or without permission from higher up, engaged in tit-for-tat killings.

 In the early hours of 31 July 1975, the popular Miami Showband was driving back to Dublin following a gig in Banbridge.
 At Buskhill (outside Newry) they were stopped at a checkpoint by Ulster Volunteer Force (UVF) gunmen wearing British Army uniforms.
 Some of the gunmen were Ulster Defence Regiment soldiers.
-The gunmen ordered the group to line-up facing a ditch.
+The gunmen ordered the group to line up, facing a ditch.
 As one gunman took the names and addresses of the band members, two others hid a bomb under the driver's seat of their minibus.
 However, the bomb detonated prematurely, and the two men were blown to pieces.
 The surviving gunmen then opened fire on the five band members, killing three and wounding two.
 According to journalists Peter Taylor and Alan Murray, the attack on the Bayardo was retaliation for the massacre.